codelibs/intaste/docs/01_requirements/implementation-status.md

 ### 2.5 Docker & DevOps - **Complete**

-- ✅ Dockerfile for assera-api (multi-stage, secure)
+- ✅ Dockerfile for intaste-api (multi-stage, secure)
-- ✅ Dockerfile for assera-ui (multi-stage, secure)
+- ✅ Dockerfile for intaste-ui (multi-stage, secure)
 - ✅ compose.yaml for production deployment
 - ✅ compose.dev.yaml for development with hot reload
 - ✅ Healthchecks for all services